MannyJ100/Game_Project/README.md

 # Game Project (Connect 4)

 Connect 4 is a popular two player game with the objective being to connect 4 counters by stacking them either horizontally, vertically or diagonally.
+The game was first created in 1974 and has since been a staple in households around the world.

 ##Technologies